 Radio aids are provided by the authority to schools and education settings.
 They may no longer be provided if you choose to home educate your child, unless the authority agrees otherwise.
-Our Technology Test Drive service allows you to borrow a wide range of products and try them out at home.
-There are also a range of grant-giving organisations which may provide funding for equipment.
+There are a range of grant-giving organisations which may provide funding for equipment.

 Funding may be available if your child has a statement or plan of their special educational or additional support needs and the authority agrees that home education is right for your child.
 The authority must then arrange the special or additional educational provision set out in the plan, with regard to the views, wishes and feelings of you and your child.
 In England, this may be in the form of a Personal Budget.
 See our resource Personal Budgets and Special Educational Needs (SEN): England for further information.